wgmao/RERconverge/README.md

 The procedure to build binary package for RERconverge.

 # Docker
-The procedure to build the docker image based on Rstudio image?
+The procedure to build the docker image based on Rstudio image.

 # Solution
 Solution to vignettes and installation problem.